codewithlavi/about_me/README.md

 <h1 align="center">
 <a target="_blank">
   </a>
-  Hello &lt;𝚌𝚘𝚍𝚎𝚛𝚜/&gt;
+  Hello world &lt;𝚌𝚘𝚍𝚎𝚛𝚜/&gt;
   <a target="_blank">
   </a>
 </h1>

 <br/>
   I am Lavinia a second year student of software engineering(D.A.M) at DIGITech F.P in Málaga,Spain and I'm also a Cybersecurity Researcher.

-  - 🌱 I’m currently learning : C# and Game Development with Unity , Java ;
+   I’m currently learning : C# and Game Development with Unity , Java ;

--  I’m looking for Internship and also to collaborate in a Open-source project
+  I’m looking for Internship and also to collaborate in a Open-source project;

--  Ask me about everthing,I will be happy to help
+  Ask me about everthing,I will be happy to help

-- 📫 How to reach me:  lavinia.bacaru@digitechfp.com and lavinia_bacaru@protonmail.com
+📫 How to reach me:  lavinia.bacaru@digitechfp.com and lavinia_bacaru@protonmail.com
-- 😄 Pronouns: she/coder girl

 <p align = "center">
  <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Student;Full+Stack+Developer;Always%20learning%20new%20things&center=true&width=500&height=50"></a>